-Intellectual property litigation associate Raffi Teperdjian joined Ropes & Gray’s Washington, D.C. office in 2021.
-Raffi’s practice focuses on navigating corporate and pro bono clients through matters where blockchain and emerging technologies with intellectual property, financial technology, data privacy, and cybersecurity.
+Raffi Teperdjian is a strategic transactions associate in Ropes & Gray’s Washington, D.C. office.
+Raffi’s practice focuses on navigating corporate and pro bono clients through matters where blockchain and emerging technologies intersect with intellectual property, financial technology, data privacy, and cybersecurity.

 During and immediately after law school, he published articles discussing the regulation of blockchain by the European Union’s General Data Protection Regulation, proposing options for United States cybersecurity regulation of smart contracts, and studying the national security implications of cryptocurrency financing.
-He is also the co-author of a forthcoming essay discussing a structural solution to mitigating artificial intelligence bias in government agencies.
+He is also the co-author of an essay discussing a structural solution to mitigating artificial intelligence bias in government agencies.
 During his final year of law school, he organized and moderated a panel on Blockchain in FinTech as part of the George Washington Business and Finance Law Program’s inaugural Innovation in Business and Finance Law Conference.

 Prior to and concurrently with his study of the law, Raffi worked on a variety of systems engineering and big data projects for both federal and commercial clients at Deloitte, Booz Allen Hamilton, and a commercial consulting firm.
 In addition, as a legal intern at another corporate law firm, he wrote for their technology, privacy and security blog, researching how emerging technologies and news events intersect with current and upcoming legislation.
 He holds a B.B.A. in computer information systems and finance from James Madison University.